rodrdan/microservicesConfig-v2-springcloud-configserver/README.md

     - http://localhost:8071/loans/default
     - http://localhost:8071/loans/qa
     - http://localhost:8071/loans/prod
-5. Connecting individual MS to config-server:
+6. Connecting individual MS to config-server:
     - leave only default profile application.yml (delete qa, prod etc.) in the project
     - give a name to MS: application.yml -> spring: application: name: "accounts" (for instance)
     - pom.xml -> add <spring-cloud.version>, spring-cloud-starter-config dependency and
        <dependencyManagement> (spring-cloud-dependencies)
     - application.yml -> keep only properties not related to different environments, add spring: config: import (optional=app will still start even when config-server is not available)
-6. Configuration properties are now available to the controller and we can use MS REST endpoints.
+7. Configuration properties are now available to the controller and we can use MS REST endpoints.

+Adding property values encryption

+1. application.yml -> encrypt: key: (_add your key_)
+2. REST endpoints:
+    - http://localhost:8071/encrypt (encrypts value in body by using key)
+    - http://localhost:8071/decrypt (decrypts encrypted value in body to plaintext)